PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 - A PR should be linked to an issue, so it can be [reproduced and qualified](https://build.prestashop.com/news/how-bug-reports-are-handled/) before being fixed.
 This helps the team to answer several questions: is this really a bug?
 What is its [severity](https://build.prestashop.com/news/severity-classification/)?
 What is the expected behavior?
 Of course, you’re welcome to fix issues submitted by another contributor (as long as the issue is linked to the PR): this is the magic of open source!
 - The “How to test” field must be filled.
 It must contain the steps needed to verify the bug is indeed fixed.
-If possible, it should also contain some information about the possible side-effects of the PR, in order to help check if the PR does not introduce regressions.
+If possible, it should also contain some information about the possible side-effects of the PR, to help check if there are regressions.
 Without a clear “how to test”, it’s impossible for us to know what to check on the PR.
 The most important thing about this part is that it must be a functional “How to test”:  PRs are tested by functional QA analysts, not by developers.
 If your PR requires making technical changes in order to be tested (use a certain hook in the code for example), either attach a test module allowing us to test it, or your PR will need to be tested by the maintainers team.

 ![Example of a clear "How to Test" in a PR](/assets/images/2020/12/clear_howtotest.png)